pdjr-archive/pdjr-kicad-nmea2000-common/README.md

 The PCB design is simply imported into a new KiCad project and then extended to provide the required application features.

-1. Create a new KiCad project.
+1. Open Kicad(1) and create a new project.

-2. Download
+2. Download MNEA2000-COMMON.kicad_pcb into the new project folder.

-2. Open pcbnew(1), choose FILE->MERGE and
+3. Open pcbnew(1), choose FILE->MERGE, select the file you just downloaded and save it as a the new project's PCB (if your KiCad project is called blob.prj then save the file as blob.kicad_pcb).

+4.